code-atlantic/content-control/readme.txt

 Requires PHP: 5.6
 License: GPLv3 (or later)

-Unleash your WordPress content's potential!
-With Content Control, restrict your content, pages, posts, widgets, and even individual blocks with precision, based on user status, roles, device type & more.
-Perfect for creating "coming soon" pages, putting your site in "maintenance mode", or setting up a content paywall.
+Restrict content based on login status, user roles, device type & more.
+Monetize your content with a paywall or members-only content.

 == Description ==